nemisig/nemisig2019/index.md

 - From LGA airport: 45-60 minute drive to Brooklyn College

+- Parking: There is metered street parking ($7.50 for 6 hours) on Campus Road on the north edge of campus.
+There is also a parking garage at 2201 Nostrand Ave just south of Ave H that is ~$25 for the day.

 ### Staying near Brooklyn College

 Most hotels with reasonable subway access to Brooklyn College are located in Downtown Brooklyn, Crown Heights, or Park Slope.